-Phil Williams was born in the affable commuter-belt of Hertfordshire, where he learnt to escape a comfortable life through sinister fantasy fiction.
-He has worked as an English teacher and tutor, a copywriter, a media researcher and a start-up executive, and continues to offer freelance services in writing, editing and tutoring.
-He has lived and worked in Prague, Moscow and the Abu Dhabi desert, though ultimately settled for a quiet seaside town in the UK.
-Phil now resides in Worthing with his wife and unimaginably fluffy dog, Herbert.
+Phil Williams was born in the commuter-belt of Hertfordshire, where he learnt to escape a comfortable life through sinister fantasy fiction.
+He has worked as an English teacher, a copywriter, a media researcher and a start-up executive, and continues to freelance in writing, editing and tutoring.
+He lived and worked in Prague, Moscow and the Abu Dhabi desert, before settling for a quiet seaside town in the UK.
+Phil now resides in Worthing with his wife and his unimaginably fluffy dog, Herbert.
 He is currently working on 3 novel series.

 The Ordshaw series is a collection of urban fantasy thrillers set in and around the UK city of Ordshaw – a place where dark secrets threaten the world we know.
 The opening novels follow card sharp Pax Kuranes’ introduction to a labyrinthine conspiracy, starting with Under Ordshaw.
 Expect monsters, diminutive fairies and a mystery that’ll take a lot of snark to unravel.

 The Estalia series began with Phil’s first published novel, Wixon’s Day, in 2012, set in a post-apocalyptic dystopia powered by steam.
 An apathetic boatman is drawn into a war and uncovers truths about the forgotten history of his desolate world.
 With reconstructed steampunk and an anarchist system of rulership, Estalia is a deadly place that gets more tense and chaotic with each instalment in the series.